A comprehensive resource for safe and responsible laser use

 Non-aviation incidents and accidents

 When searching for incident reports, pay attention to the details of the various reports.
-For example, the category “Diode (pointers)” includes incidents where injuries were self-inflicted (deliberate staring) along with accidents where one person accidentally lases another person.
+For example, in the Rockwell Laser Industries database, the category “Diode (pointers)” includes incidents where injuries were self-inflicted (deliberate staring) along with accidents where one person accidentally lases another person.
 These two are obviously different from a public safety standpoint.
 To give another example, incidents in the “Entertainment” category consists mostly of incidents involving laser show technicians, with relatively few reports of audience member injuries.